 What to Wear: Clothing in the early days of Canada

 Settlers brought enough clothing with them for their trip to Canada and to wear when they were first setting up their homesteads, but soon they needed to repair the rips and tears that came from working hard to cut down trees and plant crops.
 Buying new clothes was not an option for most settlers.
 When they had enough land cleared, they grew flax to produce linen that they could use to weave cloth.
 Eventually, they were able to trade things they didn't need to get clothing that they did need.
 The weather was much colder than they were used to in their homeland and so they needed to learn from Indigenous people they met.
 They saw people wearing fur caps and coats.
 Animal skins were used to make clothing, as well.
 They learned to hunt for food and use the hides of the animals for clothing.
 They learned to use the bones for tools.
-Find out about clothing and trade by going to canadianencyclopedia.ca and search 'clothing'.
+Find out some history of clothing in Canada by visiting the Canadian Encyclopedia online.

 What's in a Name?